About Us

 Co-Founder & Director of Jeeva Bhavana Foundation

-The Project Leader for Urvarasa, Madhavi Kolte is a recognised artist as well as a climate and animal rights activist.
-She continues to use her art to sensitise people about the beauty and fragility of the natural world by conducting eco-sensitive art workshops for children.
+Madhavi Kolte, Project Leader for Urvarasa, is a lawyer, an internationally recognised artist and an environmental and climate activist.
+Aside from her work at Urvarasa, she continues to use her art to sensitise people about the beauty and fragility of the natural world and to conduct eco-sensitive art workshops for children.